 Our lead product candidates are designed to be oral, potent and selective inhibitors of protein arginine methyltransferase 5, or PRMT5.
 The potency and selectivity of our product candidates is supported by preclinical data demonstrating nanomolar inhibition of PRMT5 and no inhibition of related enzymes at 1,000 times higher concentration of our product candidates.
 We are currently advancing our first clinical candidate, PRT543, in a Phase 1 clinical trial in select solid tumors and myeloid malignancies in patients who are refractory to or intolerant of established therapies.
 Interim Phase 1 results indicate dose-dependent increases in exposure and target engagement, and we have observed early signs of clinical activity, including an ongoing confirmed complete response, or CR, in a patient with HRD+ high grade serous ovarian cancer through nine months of therapy.
 A complete response is defined as the disappearance of all target lesions.
-We will need to enroll and demonstrate objective responses in additional patients to support further development and potential approval by the FDA or other regulatory authorities, and while such approval is not guaranteed, we are encouraged by the clinical activity as of the date of this Quarterly Report on Form 10-Q. Patient enrollment is complete in the adenoid cystic carcinoma expansion cohort of the Phase 1 trial, and enrollment is underway in additional expansion cohorts of solid tumors and hematological malignancies.
-We anticipate presenting initial clinical data from the Phase 1 trial at medical meetings in the second half of 2021.
+We will need to enroll and demonstrate objective responses in additional patients to support further development and potential approval by the FDA or other regulatory authorities, and while such approval is not guaranteed, we are encouraged by the clinical activity as of the date of this Quarterly Report on Form 10-Q. Patient enrollment is continuing in multiple biomarker-selected solid tumor and hematologic malignancy expansion cohorts.
+We anticipate presenting data from the dose escalation portion of the Phase 1 trial in unselected patient populations, including safety, PK and PD data and markers of target engagement, at the AACR-NCI-EORTC Annual Meeting in October 2021 and data from the expansion cohorts of the trial at medical meetings throughout 2022.

 We are also advancing PRT811, a second PRMT5 inhibitor that we have optimized for high brain exposure, in a Phase 1 clinical trial in solid tumors, including GBM.
 As of the date of this Quarterly Report on Form 10-Q, the trial has demonstrated early signs of clinical activity and tolerability.
-The previously disclosed refractory GBM patient whose tumor had demonstrated a 66% reduction on monotherapy PRT811 subsequently underwent a follow-up MRI at week 18 and the regression has improved to 77% from baseline, confirming a partial response, or PR, per RANO (response assessment in neuro-oncology) criteria.
-We expect to begin enrolling patients in the expansion portion of the Phase 1 clinical trial by mid-2021 and anticipate obtaining initial clinical data from this trial by the end of 2021.
+The previously disclosed refractory GBM patient whose tumor had demonstrated a 66% reduction on monotherapy PRT811 subsequently underwent a follow-up MRI at week 18 and the regression improved to 77% from baseline, confirming a partial response, or PR, per RANO (response assessment in neuro-oncology) criteria.
+We will present data from the dose escalation portion of the Phase 1 trial in unselected patient populations, including safety, PK and PD data and markers of target engagement, at the AACR-NCI-EORTC Annual Meeting in October 2021.
+We anticipate beginning the dose expansion portion of the Phase 1 trial in the third quarter of 2021 in selected patients with central nervous system cancers, including high grade gliomas and CNS metastatic cancers.
+We expect to present data from these expansion cohorts at medical meetings throughout 2022.